Loading

 Helping Refugees

-The Australian Government’s cost-effective Community Refugee Integration and Settlement Pilot (CRISP) will become permanent feature of Australia’s overall humanitarian program.
+The Australian Government’s cost-effective Community Refugee Integration and Settlement Pilot (CRISP) will become a permanent feature of Australia’s humanitarian program in July 2026.

 CRISP operates as a dedicated settlement pathway for refugees who: